Saturday of Week 7 of Easter – Gospel

 “This whole scene takes on more significance if the disciple is already dead.
 The death of the apostolic generation caused problems in the church because of a belief that Jesus was to have returned first.
 Loss of faith sometimes resulted (see 2 Peter 3:4).”

 Another very different explanation is possible if the “beloved disciple” is not identified with John but with the symbolic figure who represents the perfect follower of Jesus.
-This person appears four times in John’s gospel – and perhaps five, if we identify him with the unnamed disciple of John the Baptist who spent a day with Jesus in the company of Andrew (see John 1:35).
+This person appears four times in John’s Gospel – and perhaps five, if we identify him with the unnamed disciple of John the Baptist who spent a day with Jesus in the company of Andrew (see John 1:35).
 At this point, he is not called the “beloved disciple”, as he is just beginning to be a follower.
-Later in the gospel, he is identified on four different occasions of special significance – leaning on the breast of Jesus at the Last Supper, standing at the foot of the Cross, going with Peter to the empty tomb on the day of the resurrection and understanding the meaning of the arrangement of the cloths (something which meant nothing to Peter) and, finally, as the one who recognised in the stranger who told the disciples where the fish were to be found as “the Lord”.
+Later in the Gospel, he is identified on four different occasions of special significance – leaning on the breast of Jesus at the Last Supper; standing at the foot of the Cross; going with Peter to the empty tomb on the day of the resurrection and understanding the meaning of the arrangement of the cloths (something which meant nothing to Peter).
+Finally, he is seen as the one who recognised as “the Lord” the stranger who told the disciples where the fish were to be found.

 Hopefully, all through the history of the Church there will be “beloved disciples”, people who have lived out the Gospel to a very high degree.
 And such people will continue to be found until Jesus finally comes to bring us all to himself.